youngsoul/RaspberryPiWifiSetup/README.md

 Raspberry Pi Wifi Setup
 ========================

-Project to help create the the interfaces and wpa_supplicant.conf files necessary to setup wifi on a Raspberry pi.
+Project to help create the interfaces and wpa_supplicant.conf files necessary to setup wifi on a Raspberry pi.

 After spending many frustrating hours trying to get the right magic incantation